shreyansjain1407/SDE-Worksheet/Amz Extra/Readme.md

 * Max Consecutive Ones <!-- REDO LC 1004 -->
 <!-- A few easy questions, becasue why not -->
 * Build Array From Permutation
+* Shuffle the Array
+* Number of Good Pairs
+* Jewels and Stones